Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 # wakey001/Rock Paper Scissors
 ***
-Rock, Paper, Scissors.
+Rock, Paper, Scissors, Lizard, Spock.
 This game is for adults and children and is a fun, intuitive replayable game that is played against the computer.
 ## Rock Paper Scissors Game
 ![ami-readme-rpsls-pm2](https://user-images.githubusercontent.com/83303996/151926261-1c4b59b6-914a-475e-81ea-c6334156f0eb.PNG)

 ### Features
   #### Existing Features
   * Header
-    * Located at the top of the page it shows the game name Rock paper scissors in a fun font.
+    * Located at the top of the page it shows the game name Rock, Paper, Scissors, Lizard, Spock in a playful font which is used to make the user feel the game is not serious and to give a casual feel.
     * The title also tells the user what game they are playing.

   ![Header image](https://user-images.githubusercontent.com/83303996/151927159-f19556df-a8be-4f3a-b129-25f0ff8d8cf3.PNG)

   * The Game Choices
     * The game includes clear instructions in the footer and a clear choice of buttons to push.
-These are rock, paper or scissors and are interactive that the user clicks.
-These have the styled to give a 3d effect when hovered over as well as the cursor transforming to a pointer.
+These are rock, paper, scissors, lizard, spock.
+These are interactive buttons that the user clicks.
+These have been styled to give a 3d effect when hovered over as well as the cursor transforming to a pointer.
+On mobile only a 3d effect is in effect.

     ![Interactive Buttons](https://user-images.githubusercontent.com/83303996/151927052-429e8b6c-064d-42f2-9fbf-8c39d1228ca7.PNG)